Petopp/Udacity_Final_Project/README.md

 ### Attention!
 This is an experiment that was developed in the course of a test for the Udacity learning platform.
 Do not use this model in a medical environment or for acute indications.
 Always consult your doctor for medical questions or the medical emergency service in acute cases!

+## Hyperparameter Tuning
+*TODO*: What kind of model did you choose for this experiment and why?
+Give an overview of the types of parameters and their ranges used for the hyperparameter search

+### Results
+*TODO*: What are the results you got with your model?
+What were the parameters of the model?
+How could you have improved it?

+*TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.

 ## Automated ML
 The AutomatedML run was created using an instance of AutoML Config.
 The AutoML Config class is a way to use the AutoML SDK to automate machine learning.
 The following parameters were used for the AutoML run.